 As to the quality of our dreams: it is often determined by the last hour just before going to sleep.
 That is why a Phosphenic session in the evening will always yield more results than a session practiced at any other moment during the day, except for those persons who take care to fall asleep after an initiatory exercise or a prayer.

 Certain ‟precursors” I have just mentioned are ‟essential” amino acids.
 The term ‟essential amino acids” means that the organism cannot synthesize them.
 They are found in nutriments containing proteins.
 Tryptophan, for example, is the precursor of serotonin and facilitates sleep.

-A regular diet, eating at regular hours and consuming the right quantities is the guarantee of good refreshing sleep which facilitates the production of experiences.
+A regular diet, eating at regular hours, and consuming the right quantities guarantee a good refreshing sleep which facilitates the production of experiences.

 Lack of food in the evening would rather cause hypoglycemia and an agitated night.

 The expression ‟he who sleeps, dines” is false, at least in the usual interpretation.
 That expression comes from the Middle Ages, where one had the right to a bed in an inn only if one ate there.
 It would thus be more correct to say ‟he who dines, sleeps”.